IBM/signingserver/README.md

-# A signing server for quantum-safe cryptography with IBM Cloud Hyper Protect Crypto Services
+# A signing server for quantum-safe and Elliptic Curve cryptography

 ## Overview